Arts, culture and music come to life when groups pay a visit to any Mississippi museum or history trail across the Magnolia State

 Mississippi’s Catfish in the Alley Festival

-A popular event in Columbus is the Catfish in the Alley Festival, which celebrated its 10th anniversary last April.
-This fest features a day of fun for the whole family and includes catfish, vendors, and some of the best blues musicians in the South.
+A popular event in Columbus is the Catfish in the Alley Festival, which has been celebrated for more than a decade.
+This fest features a day of fun for the whole family and includes catfish, vendors and some of the best blues musicians in the South.

 Cat Head Delta Blues & Folk Art Inc.